 What we do

-We create standards to give New Zealanders confidence and trust in the financial reporting of all New Zealand entities in the corporate business, public and not-for-profit sectors.
+We create standards to give New Zealanders confidence and trust in the financial reporting of entities in the corporate business, public and not-for-profit sectors.

 Our work is focused on:

 - developing a financial reporting strategy for New Zealand

 - preparing and issuing standards for assurance practitioners

 - liaising with national and international organisations that have similar standard setting functions.

 XRB cannot provide specific professional accounting or auditing and assurance advice.

 Our approach is to adopt international standards which are modified to reflect unique New Zealand conditions.
 We also look to harmonise our standards with Australia.
 This approach is designed to ensure we keep pace with international practice and also reduce our standard-setting costs.